rust-lang/blog.rust-lang.org/content/rust-challenges.md

 ### Async complexity: the "Three Horsemen" problem

 Multiple participants identified `async` as a pain point.
-Many people, not just beginners, often choose to completely avoid it, instead focusing on solely on sync Rust.
+Many people, not just beginners, often choose to completely avoid it, instead focusing solely on sync Rust.
 This is because, for many, `async` Rust feels completely different.

 > My biggest complaint with Rust is async.
 If we want to use [a tool], we're forced into that model...not just a different language, but a different programming model...I have zero [experience], I've been avoiding it. - Developer working on a security agent at a large company